 The command mlp calculates molecular lipophilicity potential (MLP) maps for proteins.
 Nonprotein atoms are ignored.
 By default, the results are shown with coloring on the molecular surface ranging from dark cyan (most hydrophilic) to white to dark goldenrod (most lipophilic) .

-See also: color, surface, measurements, the custom preset example, the ChimeraX MLP highlight, lipophilicity coloring comparisons
+See also: color, surface, measurements, custom presets, Protein-Ligand Binding Sites tutorial, the ChimeraX MLP highlight, lipophilicity coloring comparisons

 The calculation is based on pyMLP: